tahasaeed123/tahasaeed123/README.md

 Hello!

-I am Taha & in this doc you can learn a bit more about me and my intrests!
-I am currently working on getting my masters from Columbia in Data Science.

-At my core, I'm nerd who loves anime and math.
-I've worked with big ans small comapanies and have enjoied work most when given autonamy and agency in ambigous spaces.
-To me the most exciting thing is paving a new path and building modes of thinking with data anlytics.

-I've spent the past the past 7 years at Google working across several funtions.
-Starting in sales where I partnered with a range of companies to build execute and find success with Google's Ad products.

-I drove a data first approach to geo-targeting, audience selection, and KPI driven growth marketing.
-From there I transissioned to go-to-market strategy where I supported Directors and VPs to define strategic priorties, measure success, and align teams behind a single mission.

-Before my time at Google, I worked as a Fulbright Scholar in Malaysia - teaching english and researching their national vocational education program.

-My current focus in investigating the crypto-twitter space to more structurally understand crypto communities using network analysis and NPL.
+My name is Taha and I am a data scientist currently pursuing my master's degree from Columbia University.
+With seven years of experience in Google, I have developed a data-first approach to geo-targeting, audience selection, and KPI-driven growth marketing.
+In addition, I was a Fulbright Scholar in Malaysia, teaching English and researching their national vocational education program.
+My current focus is to use network analysis and NLP to structurally understand crypto communities on Twitter.
+With my analytical and domain knowledge, I strive to create strategies that can lead to success in unstructured problem spaces.

 ### Contact Me